pgailinas/videoqa-representation-comparison/docs/index.md

 - Video identifier mapping metadata
 - Optional relation annotations for advanced reasoning experiments

-Raw videos are processed into frames, clips, captions, embeddings, and metadata representations during knowledge base construction.
+Raw videos are processed into frames, clips, evidence metadata, embedding representations, and other derived evidence artifacts during knowledge base construction.
 These generated artifacts are used by downstream RAG pipelines rather than repeatedly processing the original video files.

 Notebook 01 prepares the NExT-QA benchmark by verifying annotation and metadata resources, reconstructing the multipart video archive, extracting video assets into the project dataset structure, and validating dataset readiness for downstream knowledge base construction and VideoQA experimentation.